 Holy cow, Ninjas, have I done some research the last two weeks.
 The season is winding down and our chances of winning jackpots, at least in football, grow dim.
 The Super Bowl will be here before we know it.

-Draft Kings has finished it's Millionaire Maker series for 2014, but they still have a ton of great playoff contests.
-New users who join by clicking this link and deposit cash send a couple cents our way to help keep the boom-or-bust projections going.
+Draft Kings has a ton of great contests in MLB, NASCAR and golf right now.
+New users who join by clicking this link and deposit cash send a couple cents our way to help keep the fantasy advice coming.

 Tag Archive for 'tony gonzalez'

 It was a busy week.
 Sorry for the delayed matchups post.
 Let’s not dawdle any longer:

 And there it was.
 Week 4.
 My first truly bad week of 2013.
 I took my windfall from Week 3 and dumped it into Week 4.
 I played in a lot more $2 games than usual and plopped a couple $10 games out there.
 Belief in my PowerBall formula caused me to ignore the don’t […]